scran_variances

 FitVarianceTrendWorkspace< Float_ > & workspace,

-We fit a trend to the per-feature variances against the means, both of which are computed from log-normalized expression data.
-We use a LOWESS smoother in several steps:
+Fit a trend to the per-feature variances against the means, both of which are typically computed from log-normalized expression data.
+This involves several steps:

 3. Apply the LOWESS smoother to the quarter-root variances.
 This is done using the implementation in the WeightedLowess library.